 If you’re going the credit card route, it’s worth noting that some credit cards have a minimum credit limit.
 (Here are a few that have high minimum credit limits for those that qualify.)
 But generally, you’ll need to apply and get approved to find out what your credit limit will be.

 Even if you can’t pay off or transfer all your current debt, you could start by eliminating your debt with the highest interest.

 3. How much interest will I pay?

-Balance transfer cards usually charge you a balance transfer fee of 3 to 5 percent of the amount transferred, often with a minimum fee of $5 to $10.
-Some balance transfer cards also have an annual fee.Common credit card fees and how to avoid them
+Balance transfer cards usually charge you a balance transfer fee of 3% to 5% of the amount transferred, often with a minimum fee of $5 to $10.
+You can sometimes avoid this fee by finding a card that doesn’t charge the fee, or temporarily waives it for new cardholders.
+Finally, one thing to keep in mind is that some balance transfer cards also charge an annual fee.

 5. How will this affect my credit?

 Applying for a new credit card or a personal loan can affect your credit scores in several ways.